cmgodwin/tic-tac-toe_agents/README.md

 The alpha-beta agent improves on the brute-force agent by implementing [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)

 Since they are both optimal players, the choices made by these two as tic-tac-toe players are not different.
-However, the execution time for the alpha-beta agent is significantly lower, since it ignores large portions of the game tree that are irrelevant to the current choice.
+However, the execution time for the alpha-beta agent is significantly lower, since it ignores large portions of the game tree that are irrelevant.